YouTube back online, other Google services slowly returning

 Update: After a major outage, Google services are starting to come back online.
 YouTube is back online, and we're starting to see the likes of Gmail and Drive also creep back to normality.

-The Google Workspace Status Dashboard was showing all services online, but has now been updated and is showing all services as online.
+The Google Workspace Status Dashboard was showing all services as offline, but it has now been updated and is showing all services as online.

 It's still not clear what caused this major Google outage - which appears to have been worldwide - but it's likely to be revealed in the coming hours.